 &lt;sup>1 An 'Expression of Dissatisfaction' is recorded when the complainant provides the Authority with new evidence in support of their complaint or has a compelling argument that the existing evidence should be reconsidered.

-&lt;sup>2 The 28-day period excludes any period during which the IPCA is awaiting further information requested from made where required, before the closure of the case completed with 60 days
+&lt;sup>2 The 28-day period excludes any period during which the IPCA is awaiting further information requested from Police or a draft final report or letter is awaiting submission from Police.